-- Oversee and be responsible for the analysis, intelligence, and timely collection of agency data - Review and promote consistent understanding and application of referral and intervention thresholds across agencies so that the right support is given to the right individuals at the right time - Coordinate the views of children and adults about the services they receive and feed key learning, issues, and good practice to the Local Safeguarding Partners - Support effective engagement with relevant agencies in the local area at operational and strategic level - Use learning from rapid reviews and statutory reviews to prompt reflection and analysis of where improvements need to be secured, and action taken - Strengthen system conditions for effective multi-agency child protection work - Chair, attend or be reported to on regular multi-agency operational meetings and subgroups, to ensure common threads across the arrangements.
+- Agree strategic priorities for community safety and the safeguarding of children and adults, reporting on progress annually. - Oversee and be responsible for the analysis, intelligence, and timely collection of agency data. - Review and promote consistent understanding and application of referral and intervention thresholds across agencies so that the right support is given to the right individuals at the right time. - Coordinate the views of children and adults about the services they receive and feed key learning, issues, and good practice to the Local Safeguarding Partners - Support effective engagement with relevant agencies in the local area at operational and strategic level. - Use learning from rapid reviews and statutory reviews to prompt reflection and analysis of where improvements need to be secured, and action taken. - Strengthen system conditions for effective multi-agency child protection work. - Develop shared policies, processes and responses to identified issues, making best use of the total resources available. - Co-ordinate the work of the working groups and specific partnerships, delegating effectively and providing active support and sponsorship. - Commission any reviews including Child Safeguarding Practice Reviews, Safeguarding Adult Reviews and Domestic Homicide Reviews. - Commission any multi-agency training and co-ordinating a response to any workforce issues.